Skip to content

 The building of the Salo Art Museum is an old locomotive shed.
 More than 100 years old, the roundhouse has in its history gone through several phases of expansion.
 As a result of the last expansion, the building was converted into a modern art museum.
 The old brick section was renovated into exhibition halls, and next to that was built a new section, in which offices and work areas, art storage, and an on-demand café are located.
 The roundhouse was opened as an art museum in October 1998.

-Salo Art museum, photo: Niclas Warius
+Salo Art Museum, photo: Niclas Warius.

 OLD LOCOMOTIVE